Rights and responsibilities

 You may think you are protecting your teen if you buy them alcohol for Schoolies.

-- You must be over the age of 18 to enter a licensed venue or purchase alcohol.
+- You must be over 18 years of age to enter a licensed venue or purchase alcohol.

-- Underage drinking or possession of liquor in a public place, even if holding a drink for your friend whilst they tie their shoelace—$464*.
+- underage drinking or possession of liquor in a public place, even if you're holding a drink for your friend who is over 18 ($500*)

-Your teen could be fined on the spot or be taken to court and fined for each offence they commit.
+Your teen could be fined on the spot or criminally charged and fined for each offence they commit.

 Throughout Queensland, all times of the year but especially during Schoolies, there are going to be lots of officers from both Queensland Police Service who will be in uniform and in plain clothes, and also Officers from the Office of Liquor and Gaming, roaming throughout Surfers Paradise, throughout Broadbeach and your licensed venues.